Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 ```

-One benefit which immediately jumps out is that now because all the internal IP Addresses looks like they are attached
-to the Abstracted Node, a change in an internal topology (like an adjacency flap), which would have triggered a full SPF
+One benefit immediately jumps out is that a change in an internal topology (like an adjacency flap) that would have triggered
-is now only a Partial SPF run.
+a full SPF is now only a Partial SPF run.
+This is because all the Internal IP addresses are not attached to the Abstracted Node.

 All the routers inside a given Area Proxy domain, advertise an L1 LSP and L2 LSP.
 As part of L2 LSP advertisements,